sybrew/the-seo-framework/readme.txt

 		* TODO Core sitemaps patch (lookup 'WP 5.5')
 * **Changed:**
 	* The styled optimized sitemap now has its content centered, and is fully responsive.
+	* TSF no longer outputs metatags on Ultimate Memmber's user-pages.
+Now, it lets that plugin take over fully.
 * **Improved:**
 	* **Performance:**
 		* TODO The plugin is now TODO% faster (PHP/JS/CSS/etc.).